congma/checkimpcont/README.md

 ## Rationale ##

-Like C, Python allows adjacent string literals to be implicitly concatenated, even if they span multiple lines.
+Like C, Python allows adjacent string literals to be implicitly concatenated.
+In particular, this can happen to strings on different lines.
 Sometimes, this can be confusing when initializing a sequence, for instance,
 ```python
 L = ["spam",
      "eggs"